View all upcoming events at Kingston University.

 Please note: this event will be held online via Zoom.
 A joining link will be sent closer to the event date and after registration.

 Children often return home to their parents after a period in care.
-However, this exit route is becoming less common and rates of re-entry to care following reunification are rising.
+However, this exit route is becoming less common and rates of re-entry to care following reunification are still high.
 A new national study by a team of researchers based at Kingston University considers the evidence on factors affecting the likelihood of re-entry to care, drawing on a quantitative analysis of data from the Children Looked After returns for England.
 In this webinar, Rick Hood and Allie Goldacre will present the findings from their study and discuss the implications for practice and care planning for this important group of children and young people.

 System conditions and inequalities is a large three–year research project on children's social care funded by the Nuffield Foundation.
 To find out more about the study, and to download summaries and reports, please visit the project website.